krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Retrieve third-party repository credentials stored in Secrets Manager
 - Publish Container generated Logs to CloudWatch Logs

+ECS with Fargate allows you to run containers without managing EC2 infrastructure, and it integrates natively with Amazon EFS to support persistent, shared storage for stateful applications.
+You __define the EFS volume in the task definition and mount it to the container__, allowing multiple tasks to access shared data.
+This setup requires __no server or storage lifecycle management__ and aligns perfectly with the company's requirements.

 ### API Gateway <a id="APIGateway"></a>

 All the APIs created with Amazon API Gateway expose HTTPS endpoints only (does not support unencrypted endpoints).